tbiens/icarus/README.md

 # Icarus
 **Goal:**

-SMTP honeypot for collecting malware and automatically uploading to virustotal and report spammers to abuseipdb.
+SMTP, SNMP, SMB honeypot for collecting malware and automatically uploading to virustotal and report abusive IPs to abuseipdb.
-Also added an SNMP honeypot to report attackers to abuseipdb as well.

 There are many awesome honeypots. https://github.com/paralax/awesome-honeypots